Orbital distortion and parabolic channel effects transform minima in molecular ionization probabilities into maxima: Results and Discussion

 \myorange{\pink{To carry out calculations on \molco{}}, we set the C-O internuclear distance to} \qty{1.124}{\AA}, and then perform a density functional theory (DFT) calculation using the tuned range-separated (RS) functional LC-PBE0* with RS parameters of $\alpha_\textrm{RS}=0.27$ and $\gamma_\textrm{RS}=0.37$ and the cc-pvtz basis to obtain the HOMO that will be used as the ionized orbital.
-The HOMO has a binding energy of \qty{-0.522076}{H} and has a $\sigma$ symmetry.
+The HOMO has a binding energy of \qty{-0.522076}{H} and a $\sigma$ symmetry.
 The total ionization rates of \molco{} calculated using OE-WFAT(1) (\autoref{eq:total_ion_rate}) at several field strengths with $L_\textrm{max}=15$ are shown as solid lines in the right half of \autoref{fig:co-scanfield}(a). \myorange{We can see that, as the field increases from $0.005$ to $0.021$, the orientation of the maximum shifts from $\beta=\ang{180}$ (the field pointing from O to C), which is also the orientation of the maximum of OE-WFAT(0)-calculated rates \cite{wfat-structurefactors-2013, wfat-structurefactors-atomic-data-2015}, to $\beta=\ang{0}$}.
 At $F=0.021$, the OE-WFAT(1) rate resembles the experimental data (line with circles), although it cannot capture the slight elongation along $\beta=\ang{0}$.

-The field-dependent behavior revealed by OE-WFAT(1) is \pink{in agreement with the result in Ref. \cite{CO_hacc-2015}, which employs hybrid anti-symmetrized coupled channel basis (haCC) method, and} our real-time time-dependent DFT (RT-TDDFT) simulations, shown in the left half of \autoref{fig:co-scanfield}(a). \pink{We note that the haCC and RT-TDDFT results are independent of perturbation order.} Our RT-TDDFT calculations employ the same functional as above and aug-cc-pvtz basis augmented with \pink{some additional diffuse basis functions}.
-The peak at $\beta=\ang{40}$ in the RT-TDDFT results, however, is absent in the OE-WFAT(1) results. \pink{Understanding this discrepancy requires further investigation beyond the scope of this paper.}
+We also calculate ionization rates from \molco{} using real-time time-dependent DFT (RT-TDDFT) following the procedure given in Ref. \cite{angle-sfi-tuned-rs-2016} and show the results in the left half of \autoref{fig:co-scanfield}(a).
+Our RT-TDDFT simulations on \molco{} employ the same functional as the DFT calculation above to obtain the HOMO, aug-cc-pvtz basis augmented with some additional diffuse basis functions to capture the ionized electron flux, a time step of \qty[mode=text]{0.25}{$\text{a.u.}$}, and a quasi-static field as described in Ref. \cite{ch3x_ionization-2017}.
+Our OE-WFAT(1) results are seen to be in good agreement with the RT-TDDFT results.
+The peak at $\beta=\ang{40}$ in the RT-TDDFT results, however, is absent in the OE-WFAT(1) results. \pink{Understanding this discrepancy requires further investigation beyond the scope of this paper.} Our OE-WFAT(1) simulations also reproduce the field-dependent behavior of the rate from \molco{} revealed by hybrid anti-symmetrized coupled channel basis (haCC) method in Ref. \cite{CO_hacc-2015}.
+We note that both haCC and RT-TDDFT are independent of perturbation order.

 To understand parabolic channel effects in \molco{}, we calculated the total rates with the $\Gamma_{0,\pm1}^{(0)}$ contributions omitted from \autoref{eq:total_ion_rate}, shown in the right half of \autoref{fig:co-scanfield}(b).
 They look similar to the rates that include the $\Gamma_{0,\pm1}^{(0)}$ contributions (left half) with the similarity decreasing as $F$ increases.
 This indicates that parabolic channel effects in the strong-field ionization from \molco{} are negligible.